Gaymer

 Gaymer and gay gamer are umbrella terms used to refer to the group of people who are identified as homosexual and have an active interest in video games or tabletop games, also known as gamers.
-Lesbian, bisexual, and transgender gamers are often categorized under this term.
+Bisexual and transgender gamers are often categorized under this term.

 This demographic has been the subject of two large surveys that attracted press coverage: by Jason Rockwood in 2006, who noted the level of prejudice that gaymers endure, and by Paul Nowak in 2009 focusing on what gaymers expect of video games.
-A gaming convention oriented to LGBT gaming and geek culture, GaymerX, first took place on August 3 and 4, 2013, in San Francisco.
+A gaming convention oriented to LGBTQ gaming and geek culture, GaymerX, first took place on August 3 and 4, 2013, in San Francisco.

-Chris Vizzini, owner of the gaming site Gaymer.org, was involved with several online communities (in special with Reddit) between 2007 and 2013 in a controversy and legal dispute over the trademark of the term gaymer, which ended when Vizzini surrendered the right to the term and the trademark was cancelled.
-In recent years, more and more proper representation of gaymer culture can be seen and predominantly featured in video game studios worldwide.
+Chris Vizzini, owner of the gaming site Gaymer.org, was involved with a controversy and legal dispute over the trademark of the term gaymer, which ended when Vizzini surrendered the right to the term and the trademark was cancelled.
+In recent years, more and more representation of gaymer culture can be seen and predominantly featured in video game studios worldwide.